 The SaaS Evolution

-• Lucrative benefits of a multitenant business model make these opportunities appealing business ventures.
+• The lucrative benefits of a multitenant business model make these opportunities appealing to business ventures.
 Resulting in more web-based services becoming available in the marketplace.

 • Competitive low-cost subscription-based pricing.

-• Broader customer reach through user-centered design methodologies.
+• The broader customer reaches through user-centered design methodologies.

 • User demand for accessibility.